Parallel server systems with cancel-on-completion redundancy: Introduction

 \section{Introduction}

 We consider a parallel server system with so-called cancel-on-completion (c.o.c.) redundancy (cf. \cite{Vulimiri-2013, shah2015redundant, Harcol-Balter-2017, SnSt2020}), which has been introduced as a means of improving reliability and/or reducing delays in data storage/processing systems.
 When c.o.c. redundancy is employed, an arriving job consists of multiple components, placed on a randomly selected subset of servers.
-A job service is complete as soon as a certain number of components out of total complete their service, at which point the service of all remaining components (with unfinished service) is immediately canceled.
-The key property of this model, which poses main challenges for its analysis, is that it is in general non-work-conserving: the average amount of new workload added to the system by an arriving job is not known a priori and therefore, for example, the system load is not known a priori.
+A job service is complete as soon as a certain number of components out of total complete their service, at which point the unfinished service of all remaining components is immediately canceled.
+The key property of this model, which poses main challenges for its analysis, is that it is in general non-work-conserving, in the sense that the average amount of new workload added to the system by an arriving job is not defined a priori; therefore, for example, the system load is not defined a priori.
 The results of this paper concern both the system with fixed number of servers and the mean-field asymptotic regime when the number of servers goes to infinity while the job arrival rate per server remains constant.
 The main question we address for the asymptotic regime is whether the steady-state asymptotic independence of server workloads holds.